Cost of LivingUpdated March 2026

 Share:XFLRWE

 In Cary, where 175,000 residents navigate a housing market that gives you more square footage per dollar than either coast, rent prices is another line item worth understanding.
 The data shows costs comes at a premium here, costing roughly 30% more than the typical American city, placing Cary above average nationally for this category.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Here's what that means in practical terms.

 Typical Cost Range in Cary